[OVERVIEW]

 ========

-Due to how inconsistent Gengar's sleep move is, how exploitable it is, and the wide range of Pokemon that can 2HKO it by exploring its Poison-type, Gengar should be paired with another sleep-inducing Pokemon.
+Due to the inconsistency and exploitability of Hypnosis and the wide range of Pokemon that can 2HKO Gengar by exploiting its Poison typing, it should be paired with another sleep-inducing Pokemon.
 The most common options include Sleep Powder Exeggutor and Sing Chansey.
-The former is the most consistent way at inflicting sleep, since Exeggutor is less exploitable and packs a more accurate sleep move.
-However, it is a notoriously weak core to Starmie carrying both Psychic and Blizzard.
-One should expect to play the early game on the backfoot at sight of Starmie lead if using this core, especially if the opponent also has an Exeggutor of their own.
-The latter doesn't have any notorious bad early game matchups, however, it relies on two considerably innacurate moves, which allows for Pokemon such as Alakazam and Starmie to muscle past Chansey through repeated Sing misses, Psychic special drops, paralysis chance, or in the case of Starmie, a freeze.
-Even against lead Gengar, especially if paired with Exeggutor, it is not unrealistic for one to end up with one of Gengar and Chansey KOed and the other asleep without inflicting sleep beforehand because of the Gengar/Exeggutor early game dynamics already mentioned.
+The former is the most consistent sleeper, since Exeggutor is less exploitable than Sing Chansey and packs a more accurate sleep move.
+However, Gengar + Exeggutor is a core notoriously weak to Starmie carrying both Psychic and Blizzard.
+Early in a game, you should expect to play on the backfoot at the sight of a Starmie lead if using this core, especially if the opponent also has an Exeggutor of their own.
+The latter doesn't have any notoriously bad early-game matchups; however, it relies on two considerably inaccurate moves, which allows Pokemon such as Alakazam and Starmie to muscle past Chansey through repeated Sing misses, Psychic's Special drops, full paralysis chance, or, in the case of Starmie, freezing it.
+Even against opposing lead Gengar, especially if they're paired with Exeggutor, it is not unrealistic to end up with one of Gengar and Chansey KOed and the other asleep without putting a foe to sleep beforehand because of the aforementioned early-game dynamics between Gengar and Exeggutor.
+Using Sing will also mean Chansey misses out on Thunder Wave or the great coverage Ice Beam and Thunderbolt provide when paired together.

-When including Gengar in teams using the Chansey-Snorlax-Tauros core, one should generally also pair it with at least one Psychic-type.
-Exeggutor is an especially good partner for Gengar as it resists both Psychic and Earthquake, whereas Gengar can take the normal moves thrown at Exeggutor, thus giving the possibility of one creating safe entry points for the other, especially in the early game when full teams are not revealed yet.
+When including Gengar in teams using the Chansey / Snorlax / Tauros core, you should generally also pair it with at least one Psychic-type.
+Exeggutor is an especially good partner for Gengar, as it resists both Psychic and Earthquake, whereas Gengar can take the Normal-type moves thrown at Exeggutor; this creates the possibility of one granting safe entry points for the other, especially early-game when full teams are not revealed yet.
 Starmie also appreciates Gengar drawing Earthquake from Tauros and Snorlax, avoiding the threat of paralysis from Body Slam upon entry.
-These dynamics also allow Gengar to more easily burn sleep turns should it attempt to wake up.
+These dynamics also allow an asleep Gengar to more easily burn sleep turns should it attempt to wake up.
 When it comes to the Normal-type trio's movesets, the presence of Gengar discourages the use of Counter Chansey, since the utility provided by both overlaps considerably, whereas the choice of the movesets on Tauros and Snorlax generally depends more on the rest of the team than Gengar itself.

-Outside of teams including the aforementioned trio of Normal-type Pokemon, Gengar can also take part in a core of Explosion users including Pokemon such as Exeggutor, Snorlax, Cloyster, or Golem, which pave the way for fast win conditions such as Tauros, Starmie, Alakazam, and Jolteon, or Pokemon carrying Agility such as Zapdos, to late-game sweep.
+Outside of teams including the aforementioned trio of Normal-type Pokemon, Gengar can also take part in a core of Explosion users including Pokemon such as Exeggutor, Snorlax, Cloyster, and Golem, which pave the way for fast potential wincons such as Tauros, Starmie, Alakazam, and Jolteon or Pokemon carrying Agility such as Zapdos to sweep late-game.

 [STRATEGY COMMENTS]